-No decision has been made yet on whether to build the project, which is in a phase of preliminary engineering and design.
+No decision has been made yet on whether to build the project, which oil-dependent Alaska sees as critical to its economic future.
+The project is in a preliminary engineering and design phase.

 Kim Jordan, a spokeswoman for Exxon Mobil Alaska, called the tentative agreement an important step toward advancing the project.

 "It is important that the needs and concerns of the municipalities and state of Alaska are being addressed in a concise and equitable manner as the Alaska LNG project progresses," Jordan wrote in an email Wednesday.